methanoliver/awesome-renpy/README.md

 ### In-engine developer tools

-These are meant to be built into the game at least during development, and thus are a cross between libraries and standalone tools.
+These are meant to be built into the project at least during development, and thus are a cross between libraries and standalone tools.

 + [Ren'Edit](https://minute.itch.io/renedit) - A beta-tester support tool to easily acquire corrections and comments.
-+ [ActionEditor](https://github.com/kyouryuukunn/renpy-ActionEditor3) - A powerful director tool for manipulating [camera](https://www.renpy.org/doc/html/model.html) and viewing the results.
++ [ActionEditor](https://github.com/kyouryuukunn/renpy-ActionEditor3) - A powerful director tool for manipulating [camera](https://www.renpy.org/doc/html/model.html), viewing the results and generating code to produce the interactively-defined effects.
 + [MouseFinderTool](https://github.com/CharlieFuu69/RenPy_MouseFinderTool) - A set of developer tools to pinpoint mouse position of things.
 Documentation in Spanish only.
 + [RVRE](https://github.com/picobyte/RVRE) - The editor provides a means to proofread your visual novel while running it and without leaving.
 + [Caption Tool](https://npckc.itch.io/caption-tool-for-renpy) - A tool to add image and sound captions for accessibility purposes.